ronaldosvieira/my-academic-website/_pages/about.md

 I'm a member of the [Multidisciplinary Research Lab. on Games (J Lab)](http://www.j.dcc.ufmg.br/){:target="\_blank"} and of the [Vision and Robotics Lab.
 (VeRLab)](https://www.verlab.dcc.ufmg.br/){:target="\_blank"}.

-My research interests include artificial intelligence in games and distributed multiagent systems.
+My research interests include artificial intelligence in games and multiagent systems.
 I'm currently working on game-playing AI agents for collectible card games and real-time strategy games.

 I like soccer (as any Ronaldo would) and sports in general, digital and tabletop games (especially RPGs), memes, not taking myself too seriously, and being with empathetic, open-minded people.